-The most important factor in change is the relationship with the psychotherapist – more important that if the counselor is a psychologist, family therapist or social worker.
+The most important factor in change is the relationship with the psychotherapist – more important than if the counselor is a psychologist, family therapist, or social worker.
 Just the therapist’s caring and active listening bring about change.
 Several things are happening.
 First, the individual is beginning to trust someone, meaning they feel safe enough to tell the truth.
-It may be the first time he or she ever revealed their private thoughts to anyone, which builds self-esteem.
+It may be the first time he or she ever revealed private thoughts to anyone, which builds self-esteem.
 It is a statement of who I am.
 “Someone is listening to me…I must be worthwhile.”
 Moreover, just the act of talking about a problem affords some relief and gives a person a sense of objectivity and control over the situation.

 As a “relationship” develops between therapist and client, trust and rapport build, and the therapeutic relationship itself begins to play an important function in self-awareness and change.
 It is a prototype of the client’s interactive behavior in all of his or her other relationships, particularly intimate ones.
-Is the client being tentative, entertaining, manipulative, seductive, oppositional, or feeling judged, exploited, misunderstood, ashamed or abandoned?
+Is the client being tentative, entertaining, manipulative, seductive, oppositional, or feeling judged, exploited, misunderstood, ashamed, or abandoned?

 Interestingly, the same actions of the therapist may have very different meanings to different clients.
-The client’s view and interpretation of the therapist, called “transference,” discloses much about how the client sees the world and others in his or her life.
+The client’s view and interpretation of the therapist, called “transference,” disclose much about how the client sees the world and others in his or her life.
 Take for example, a situation where the client is kept waiting a few minutes.
 One client blames him or herself, thinking it was his or her mistake as to the appointment time; another client assumes the therapist forgot the appointment and feels abandoned; another feels jealous that the therapist is involved with someone else; while yet another is angry that he or she won’t get a full hour.

 Finding links between the transference and the client’s relationship with his or her parents explains how their childhood still affects and often interferes with adult functioning.
-Clients may discover that many of their patterns and beliefs are actually distortions of reality, which were developed at a time when clients believed their survival depended upon their parents and served to make sense of their childhood reality.
-When the therapist can present a different perspective and empathetically understand the client’s experience, those old wounds begin to heal.
+Clients may discover that many of their patterns and beliefs are actually distortions of reality, which were developed at a time when they believed their survival depended upon their parents and served to make sense of their childhood reality.
+When a therapist can present a different perspective and empathetically understand the client’s experience, those old wounds begin to heal.
 Thus the therapy room becomes a laboratory to both examine the client’s feelings and behavior towards the therapist and others, and also is a safe place to try out new ways of being that are later tested in the world.